farlee2121/System.CommandLine.PropertyMapBinder/README.md

 ## Motivation / what is this
 The goal is to create an intuitive handler binding experience for [System.CommandLine](https://github.com/dotnet/command-line-api).
-A few goals
+A few sub-goals include
 - intuitive binding of complex types
-- support handler declaraction as a self-contained expression (no reference to symbol instances)
 - blending multiple binding rules for a customizable and consistent binding experience
 - easy extension of the binding pipeline
+- support handler declaraction as a self-contained expression (no reference to symbol instances)

 ## Examples